The Geoff Reed Table Tennis Centre,

 Special mention should be made of 9 year old VCP student, John Le Fondre, who enthusiastically entered both Division 1 and 2 events.
 His large arsenal of serves, aggressive smashing and drop shot game surprised many of his opponents and he is definitely a player to watch for the future.

 The JTTA held its second senior schools girls team tournament this season on Saturday with a straight head to head between 6 teams from Jersey College for Girls and Hautlieu School.
 Annie Hickling and Zara Packman scooped the winning trophies for the third time in a row for JCG.
 The hotly contested second place went to Hautlieu's Christina Loane and Lucy Hacker, who just pipped the JCG team of Natasha Baluchi and Lucy Howarth in the last game of the morning.

 JTTA President, Audrey Tupper, was delighted with the competition.

 "I'm passionate about getting girls playing and enjoying table tennis and there was plenty of talent on the tables.
 I was particularly impressed by eleven year old Pia Gurner from JCG.
 Irene Bree, our poster girl, presented the awards.
 She only started table tennis at this tournament in February last year but has trained with such focus that she is in our team for Gotland and she is a brilliant example to other girls.

-Table tennis is now being played at lunchtime clubs at Jersey College for Girls and Beaulieu Convent and an after school club at Les Quennevais - the standard and numbers are only going one way - up!
+Table tennis is now being played at lunchtime clubs at Jersey College for Girls and Beaulieu Convent and an after school club at Les Quennevais -

 Our Secondary Schools Team Championship this time had 22 competitors from 5 different schools and making up 11 teams.
 The winners were JCG 1, Natasha Baluchi and Annie Hickling, meaning JCG retained the title from February 2016.